Florida recount chugs along as more irregularities surface

 Once the recount is complete, if the differences in any of the races are 0.25 percentage points or less, a hand recount will be ordered.
 All 67 counties face a state-ordered deadline of Thursday to finish their recounts.

-Trump's comments came just hours before Broward Chief Circuit Judge Jack Tuter held an emergency hearing on a request by Scott's lawyers asking for additional sheriff's deputies to be sent to Election Supervisor Brenda Snipes' office to monitor ballots and voting machines.
-The lawyers requested that the deputies be present when the ballots and voting machines are not being used until the recount is over.
+Trump's comments came just hours before Broward Chief Circuit Judge Jack Tuter held an emergency hearing on a request by Scott's lawyers that deputies be put in charge of ballots and voting machines that aren't being used until the recount is over.

+An attorney for Election Supervisor Brenda Snipes described layers of security including keycard and password access to rooms where ballots are kept, secured by deputies and monitored by security cameras and representatives of both campaigns and parties.

-Scott's lawyers alleged in court documents that Snipes was engaging in "suspect and unlawful vote counting practices" that violate state law and that she might "destroy evidence of any errors, accidents or unlawful conduct."
-The motion was supported by lawyers representing the state Republican Party and opposed by Snipes' office, Nelson's campaign and the state Democratic Party.
+Scott's lawyers had alleged in court documents that Snipes was engaging in "suspect and unlawful vote counting practices" that violate state law and that she might "destroy evidence of any errors, accidents or unlawful conduct."

-"I am urging because of the highly public nature of this case to ramp down the rhetoric," Tuter said.
+The judge said he could see no evidence of any violations, and said "I am urging because of the highly public nature of this case to ramp down the rhetoric."

 "If someone in this lawsuit or someone in this county has evidence of voter fraud or irregularities at the supervisor's office, they should report it to their local law enforcement officer," Tuter said.
 "If the lawyers are aware of it, they should swear out an affidavit, but everything the lawyers are saying out there in front of the elections office is being beamed all over the country.
 We need to be careful of what we say.
 Words mean things these days."